 You can import any geotagged images for hosting, processing, and viewing on mapillary.com.
 To import images taken outside the Mapillary app, you can use:

-- Scripts—great for medium to large data volumes or when your images need preprocessing (e.g. removing duplicates or attaching GPS tags to images).
+- Command line tools—great for medium to large data volumes or when your images need preprocessing (e.g. removing duplicates or attaching GPS tags to images).
 Requires some knowledge of using the command line.

 - File sharing solution or mailing hard drives—when you want to upload a large amount of data (e.g. street-level imagery of your whole locality).
 Please contact us at email@example.com and we will arrange a solution.

 - Mapillary can host your imagery for free.
 All images uploaded to Mapillary will be processed and reconstructed in 3D to create a visual experience that you can use for ground-level references.

 - All images you upload to Mapillary will be available in our application for you, agencies, and any other stakeholders to explore and use.
 Mapillary is a collaborative platform, which means that your images will be combined with others' and everyone gets out more than they give.

 For example, the city of Helsingborg in Sweden shared imagery of their whole municipality on Mapillary as part of an open data campaign; while the Road Administration in Lithuania has published imagery of their whole road network to make government data more accessible and useful for anyone.

 - Your images contain valuable data that our technology can detect and extract for you to speed up your workflows.
 Anytime you want, you can view object detections (e.g utility poles, streetlights, curbs, road barriers, etc.) and traffic sign extractions.

 Amsterdam is another great example of an open data initiative by the city government